ccyip/docker-taype/README.md

   used in our evaluation, located at
   `~/taype-pldi`.
 This includes the additional benchmarks used in our comparison. ([Github repository](https://github.com/ccyip/taype/tree/tape))
-- An extended version of Taype that includes a version of Taypsi's smart array optimization, located at `~/taype-sa`.
+- An extended version of Taype that includes Taypsi's smart array optimization, located at `~/taype-sa`.
 This version of Taype is used to provide a fairer comparison with Taypsi.
 Note that the results of this experiment are not in the current submission,